Ghost of Dragstrip Hollow

-Ghost of Dragstrip Hollow is a 1959 AIP horror/comedy film.
+Ghost of Dragstrip Hollow is a 1959 AIP horror comedy film.
 It was a sequel to their film Hot Rod Gang.
 American International Pictures released the film in July 1959 as a double feature with Diary of a High School Bride.

 The film spoofed the 1950s monster and drag racing films of AIP, and has been regarded as a forerunner of the 1960s Beach Party films.
 Spoofs like this film helped bring a close to AIP's 1950s low-budget horror film genre.
 This was the last monster movie that special effects technician Paul Blaisdell worked on.

 Plot

 After being evicted from their old clubhouse, members of a Los Angeles drag racing club move into an old deserted mansion and set up shop, making it their new headquarters.
 For the club's grand opening, they hold a Halloween masked ball and invite everyone to come dressed as their favorite monster.

 The festivities take an unexpected turn when one of the youths discovers an imposter among them: a real live monster (AIP's oft-reused She-Creature costume, played by its real-life creator Paul Blaisdell), who has been mixing in with the kids, hogging all the dances with the best-looking girls.
 The phony monster is unmasked at the end of the film by one of the teenagers, revealing it to be AIP's special effects maestro Paul Blaisdell.

-Blaisdell cries like a little wimp (looking frail and tiny in the oversized costume) complaining into the camera: "You've seen me before.
+Blaisdell cries, looking frail and tiny in the oversized costume, and complains into the camera: "You've seen me before.
 I scared you to death in The Day the World Ended.
-You shivered when you saw me in She-Creature (sniffle).
+You shivered when you saw me in She-Creature.
 Oh the shame of it, the indignity!
-They didn't use me in Horrors of the Black Museum after my years of faithful service (sob).
-They just.....threw me away!"
-(Then the kids chase him out of the house and continue partying.)
+They didn't use me in Horrors of the Black Museum after my years of faithful service.
+They just... threw me away!"
+The kids then chase him out of the house and continue partying.

-The ironic thing is, Blaisdell never worked on another film after Dragstrip Hollow, making his comedic speech in the film seem sadly prophetic in hindsight.
-(Note*- Horrors of the Black Museum was made in the U.K., so AIP couldn't have used the Hollywood-based Blaisdell on that film even if they had wanted to.)
+Ironically, Blaisdell never worked on another film after Dragstrip Hollow, making his comedic speech in the film seem sadly prophetic in hindsight.